dibsy/SLAEx86/README.md

 Blog : https://oxhat.blogspot.com/2019/04/polymorphic-shellcodes.html
 ```
 ### Assignment 7
-Create a custom crypter like the one shown in "crypters" video
+Create a custom crypter like the one shown in "crypters" video.
-Free to use any existing encryption schema
+Free to use any existing encryption schema.
 Can use any programming language.
 ```
 1. Implemented a crypter with encrytion based on one time pad.